 The Straatsma Award for Excellence in Resident Education (the “Straatsma Award”) was established through the generosity of the American Academy of Ophthalmology (AAO), the Association of University Professors of Ophthalmology (AUPO) and private funds to recognize and celebrate an outstanding Program Director in ophthalmology.
 The award carries the name and honors the accomplishments of Bradley R. Straatsma, MD, JD, former Chairman of the Department of Ophthalmology at UCLA and former Director of the Jules Stein Eye Institute.
 The award is presented annually at the Annual Meetings of the AAO and the AUPO and includes a cash prize.

-The nomination period for 2021 is now open.
-Submit your nominations by April 15.
+The nomination period for 2021 is now closed.

 2020 Straatsma Award Recipient